Adelic point groups of elliptic curves: Introduction

+Since the early 20th century, it has been a standard technique to study number fields~$K$ in terms of their completions $K_\gothp$ at primes $\gothp$, both finite and infinite.
+In the 1940s, all these completions were combined by Chevalley in the adele ring $\Ad_K$ of~$K$.
+This is a restricted direct product of completions, with the integrality restriction in place to make $\Ad_K$ locally compact, a property that all completions $K_\gothp$ have, and that is essential in harmonic analysis.
+The adele ring and its unit group, the idele group, play an essential role in Tate's derivation of the functional equations of Hecke $L$-functions and the idelic formulation of class field theory \cite{CasselsFroehlich}.

+It is a natural question whether $\Ad_K$ characterizes the number field~$K$, i.e., whether non-isomorphic number fields can have topologically isomorphic adele rings.
+Given the direct relation of $\Ad_K$ to basic invariants of the number field such as the zeta function $\zeta_K$ of $K$ and and the absolute abelian Galois group $G_K^\ab$ of~$K$, this question neatly fits in a series of identical questions for $\zeta_K$, for $G_K^\ab$ and for the absolute Galois group $G_K$ itself.
+It turns out that, whereas the topological group $G_K$ does characterize $K$ up to isomorphism by the Neukirch-Uchida theorem \cite{NeukirchSchmidtWingberg}*{12.2.1}, its maximal abelian quotient $G_K^\ab$, the adele ring $\Ad_K$ and the zeta function $\zeta_K$ do not; see \cite{Ang}*{Section 1.4} for an extensive discussion and bibliography.

+Non-isomorphic number fields with identical zeta-functions or isomorphic adele rings are very rare, and they do not exist for small degrees.
+Finding non-isomorphic number fields with isomorphic absolute abelian Galois groups is even harder, and so far it has only been achieved for imaginary quadratic fields.
+Somewhat surprisingly, even though there are infinitely many isomorphism types of $G_K^\ab$ for imaginary quadratic $K$, we know that, at least conjecturally \cite{AngSt}*{Conjecture 7.1}, many of them share the same `minimal' isomorphism type.

+For elliptic curves $E$ defined over a number field $K$, it is also standard to view them over the completions $K_\gothp$ to study their reduction properties, but less so over the adele ring $\Ad_K$, maybe because it is not a field.
+Still, it is a perfectly natural question what the \emph{adelic point group} $E(\Ad_K)$ of $E$ over $\Ad_K$ looks like, and to which extent it characterizes $E/K$.
+In view of Lemma~\ref{lemma:fullprod}, we can define it as the product

-of the point groups of $E$ over \emph{all} completions of $K$, both finite and infinite.
-The group $E(\Ad_K)$ is an uncountable abelian group that contains all $\gothp$-adic point groups as subgroups, and naturally surjects to the point groups $\bar E(k_\gothp)$ at primes of good reduction.
-Unlike $E(K)$, which has no interesting topology, $E(\Ad_K)$ is in a natural way a compact topological group.
+of the point groups of $E$ over all completions of $K$, both finite and infinite.
+This yields an uncountable abelian group that contains all $\gothp$-adic point groups as subgroups, and continuously surjects onto the point groups $\bar E(k_\gothp)$ at all primes of good reduction.
+It is in a natural way a compact topological group.

-The behavior of the group $E(K)$ for fixed $K$ and varying $E$ still holds many mysteries.
-For the finite torsion subgroup $E(K)^\tor\subset E(K)$, which, unlike $E(K)$ itself, is algorithmically well under control, we have bounds on its size in terms of the degree of $K$ (Merel's theorem, made effective by Parent), and we know that it is the trivial group for `most' $E$ over $K$.
-The rank of the free abelian group $E(K)/E(K)^\tor$ is however not well understood.
-Among the latest progress is the work of Bhargava and Shankar \cite{BaSh} bounding its \emph{average} value over $K=\Que$.
-If the rank itself remains bounded for fixed $K$ and varying $E$ is a question that is wide open, with new heuristics \cite{PPVW} now predicting that this should be the case for all $K$.